lint-staged/lint-staged/README.md

 - **`--no-hide-partially-staged`**: By default, unstaged changes from partially staged files will be hidden.
 This option will disable this behavior and include all unstaged changes in partially staged files.
 Can be re-enabled with `--hide-partially-staged`
 - **`--quiet`**: Supress all CLI output, except from tasks.
 - **`--relative`**: Pass filepaths relative to `process.cwd()` (where `lint-staged` runs) to tasks.
 Default is `false`.
-- **`--shell`**: By default task commands will be parsed for speed and security.
-This has the side-effect that regular shell scripts might not work as expected.
-You can skip parsing of commands with this option.
-To use a specific shell, use a path like `--shell "/bin/bash"`.
 - **`--verbose`**: Show task output even when tasks succeed.
 By default only failed output is shown.

 ## Configuration